babyman/quick-tabs-chrome-extension/readme.md

   * Select previous tab without loading the popup window (unmapped by default)
   * Select next tab without loading the popup window (unmapped by default)
   * IMPORTANT the 'next tab' shortcut is only available for a second or so (while the badge text is orange) before the current tab is moved to the top of the MRU list.
+  * Duplicate the current tab without (unmapped by default)
 * Tab list popup shortcut keys:
   * Select previous tab (same as Chrome keyboard shortcut or up arrow)
   * Select next tab (same as Chrome keyboard shortcut or down arrow)
   * Switch to selected Item (enter)
+  * Duplicate the selected item and switch to it (same as Chrome keyboard shortcut, unmapped by default)
   * To close selected tab (default ctrl+d, see extension options)
 * Displays the number of tabs you currently have open in all your Chrome windows
 * Quickly search and select tabs by typing letters in the page title or url